Booleans are a fundamental data type in C++ that represent truth values,

 To declare a boolean variable, use the bool

 keyword followed by the variable name.
-You can initialize it with either true
+You can initialize it with either true or false.

 Example